 - Subverted in the famous Silver Age "Imaginary" Superman story, "The Death of Superman" where Lex Luthor claims he has created a cure for cancer in prison and offers to develop it if he has access to a lab.
-The warden is not buying this and accuses Luthor of getting into a room where he can build yet another tool set to escape.
+The warden is not buying this and accuses Luthor of wanting to get into a room where he can build yet another tool set to escape.
 When Superman convinces the warden to let Luthor do his thing, Lex actually does cure cancer.
 Of course it's all a scheme to make Superman trust him so he can kill him.

 - In the Silver Age, giving Lex Luthor pretty much anything in prison was a bad idea.
-In All-Star Superman, a homage to the Silver Age, while on Death Row he creates a robot than reads classic literature to him... that can speak at a high enough frequecy to dig through solid rock.
+In All-Star Superman, a homage to the Silver Age, while on Death Row he creates a robot that reads classic literature to him... that can speak at a high enough frequency to dig through solid rock.
 He later gets the chance to mix a cocktail for his last meal... he mixes a chemical formula that gives him Kryptonian powers for 24 hours.
 At one point it got so ridiculous that the only thing that they would allow him in prison was pen and paper.
 He noted to himself that he could break out of prison with just a notepad and a pen, but if he did that, the next time he got locked up the guards wouldn't let him have pen and paper anymore.

 - Batman is a master of this kind of escape.
 One Silver Age example involves him escaping from a mill that is rigged to explode using millstones, sacks of rice and a fire hose.

-- The Creeper: It's also not too good of an idea to lock a scientist in a room with all his medical equipment and the very scientific invention you are trying to steal, one of them being a serum that gives super-strength.
+- The Creeper: It's also not too good an idea to lock a scientist in a room with all his medical equipment and the very scientific inventions you are trying to steal, one of them being a serum that gives super-strength.
 And if you really must do that, don't lock any suspicious lemon yellow men in there WITH him.

 - The Man In Room Five from V for Vendetta is given access to gardening chemicals at Larkhill.
 He seems to be building a Room Full of Crazy, it turns out he's made Napalm and Mustard Gas.